 Impact Summary

-1. Filling the Gap: STEM West is partnered with 25+ local STEM businesses, almost 100 educators have been trained in project based learning (PBL) and many of them have created and implemented the PBL units in their classrooms, engaging 3000+ students in real-world business problems/issues.
+1. Filling the Gap: STEM West is partnered with 40+ local STEM businesses, over 100 educators have been trained in project based learning (PBL) and many of them have created and implemented the PBL units in their classrooms, engaging 3000+ students in real-world business problems/issues.

 2. Robox Sumo: This is a Train-the-Trainer one-day workshop that is funded by a Biogen grant.
-This workshop ahs trained over 54 adults and let to over 400 students being engaged in engineering robots through after-school clubs, science center events, and scout programs.
-This one day opportunity continues to impact more students across the region.
+This workshop has trained over 54 adults and let to over 400 students being engaged in engineering robots through after-school clubs, science center events, and scout programs.
+This one-day opportunity continues to impact more students across the region.

 3. GEMS (Girls Engaged in Math and Science) Clubs: 70 coaches have been trained and over 20 clubs continue to flourish after three years.
 Coaches received 4 days of training and $200 to purchase club supplies.